engn33r/LiveSecurityBlog/_posts/2020-05-25-a-cybersecurity-blog-for-kids.md

 ---
 layout: post
-title: A cybersecurity blog for kids
+title: A Cybersecurity Blog for Kids
 permalink: /first-post
 ---